YDAckerman/pyspark-common-crawl/README.md

 designing the project a-priori as best as I could, but I ran into quite a few unknown-unknowns and thus necessary re-designs.

+# Results

+Please see ./query_scipt.py for some ideas about how to interact with the pipeline's output.

 # Follow Up

 1. If data were scaled up 100x: